 In addition, another convention is people hiding underneath windows/behind doors from a villain.
 This can be a set-up for a camera shot of the antagonist walking past the window slowly.
 In addition, they can just smash through the window/door, grab the character, and rip them to shreds (usually while the protagonist watches on in horror).

 Lots of horror movies rely on suspense and subtlety.
+However, some antagonists can take a more head-first approach to scaring the audience. |

 This convention is used because it places an often unaware character in great danger.
 If used with a window, it allows the audience to see the villain and build tension, without the character being aware.
 If the character is unaware of the danger they are in, the audience can feel even more suspense and fear on behalf of them.
 In addition, the door variation of this convention can set up a character for a sacrificial death; upon being grabbed through the door, they may realise the error of their ways and give themselves up to the antagonist, buying time for the other characters to escape.